×

 • Ilocano is spoken as a national language in: Philippines.

 You will also get to know the continents where Mongolian and Ilocano speaking countries lie.
-Based on the number of people that speak these languages, the position of Mongolian language is not available and position of Ilocano language is 94.
+Based on the number of people that speak these languages, the position of Mongolian language is 26 and position of Ilocano language is 94.
 Find all the information about these languages on Mongolian and Ilocano.

 Mongolian and Ilocano Language History